mrwunderbar666/ner_tool_comparison/README.md

 - `token_id`: id (actually position) of token within the sentence.
 Always starts at 1.
 - `token`: actual token in its original form.
 - `CoNLL_IOB2`: Named entity tag according to *Inside-Outside-Beginning* scheme as defined by CoNLL.
 Named entities are limited to Persons, Organizations, Location, and Misc.

+# NER Tools

+- CoreNLP
+- NLTK
+- ICEWS
+- JRC Names
+- Nametagger
+- OpenNLP
+- spaCy
+- XLM-RoBERTa (via Huggingface)

+## Automatically Getting & Installing Tools

+**Every script should be run from the root directory:** For example, if you want to automatically get the CoreNLP  run the following `python tools/corenlp/get_corenlp.py`

 # Other Tools